Sidon/Sidon.github.io/_posts/2016-7-11-data-visualization-week3.md

 ````

 ### <a name = "freq2"></a>Categorical Frequency Distributions
-The lines 109-137 showed the absolute and relative frequencies distributions for the new categorical variables.
+The next lines (109-137) showed the absolute and relative frequencies distributions for the new categorical variables.

 ````python